mativ123/wvm/README.md

 `$ make`

 ## Usage
-Simply use the `--install,-i` option followed by the version you want to install. wvm will automatically build.
+Simply use the `--install,-i` option followed by the version you want to install. wvm will automatically build wine.

 Use the `--help,-h` option for more information.